Firm Overview

 Jerome and Barth started the firm, and Barry joined them shortly after.

-They both say the malpractice area has changed over the years.
+He says the malpractice area has changed over the years.

 "It used to be that you could try cases with your opponents and not only were you civil, but afterwards you were friends," Barry says.
 "Now it's much more difficult.
 Unfortunately, there is lack of civility because of the high stakes involved."

-Cook County Circuit Court Judge Daniel Locallo describes Goldberg & Goldberg as a team of talented trial lawyers who are very thorough in how they work up a case.
+Retired Cook County Circuit Court Judge Daniel Locallo describes Goldberg & Goldberg as a team of talented trial lawyers who are very thorough in how they work up a case.

 "At one time I would say the defense bar probably didn't appreciate their thoroughness because they would depose everyone," Locallo says.
 "They have success in their preparation and ability to know the medicine.
 And they are not afraid to try a case."

-For example, in Frankie Nelson v. the city of Chicago, the case resulted in the city requiring playgrounds be built on a soft foam-like material to help prevent accidents.
+For example, in Frankie Nelson v. the City of Chicago, the case resulted in the city requiring playgrounds be built on a soft foam-like material to help prevent accidents.

 Bruso v.
 Alexian Brothers Hospital was an Illinois Supreme Court case that resulted in extending the statute of limitations for those who suffer brain damage.
 Bruso gives brain-injured people the unlimited right to file a lawsuit as long as they are still suffering from the disability.